Sorapointa/Sorapointa/docs/concurrency.md

 and other built-in atomic objects.
 If all built-in atomic methods are no longer enough for your needs, try using the simple Mutex.
+(Please follow the guideline for properly using the Mutex)

 But before using Mutex or more complex thread-safe mechanism, first think about whether I can accept the risk of problems occurring